2019, loose rubber mulch

 Rubber mulch is safe both for the environment and for use as a playground surface

 How do we know?
-Well, the research continues; the Environmental Protection Agency, the Consumer Product Safety Commission and the Centers for Disease Control and Prevention are currently involved in a comprehensive, three-year crumb rubber study.
+Well, the research continues; the Environmental Protection Agency, the Consumer Product Safety Commission and the Centers for Disease Control and Prevention are currently involved in a comprehensive, multi-year crumb rubber study.
 But the EPA, in the past, has conducted studies on playgrounds and concluded that recycled rubber products (such as rubber mulch) are non-hazardous and environmentally safe.

 There are multiple studies which found that there are no adverse human or ecological health effects from the use of rubber mulch.
 In fact, as many as 100 state-level studies reached the same conclusion: Recycled rubber poses no significant health or environmental risk.